Skip to main content

 Should You Book Kitcho Arashiyama?

-Yes — if kaiseki at its most formal and composed is what you are after, and you can absorb a bill of JPY 60,000–79,999 per person before a 20% service charge.
-Kitcho Arashiyama is one of the most consistently decorated Japanese-cuisine restaurants in western Japan: Tabelog Bronze Award every year from 2020 through 2026, selected for the Tabelog Japanese Cuisine WEST "Top 100" in 2021, 2023, and 2025, ranked 62nd in Opinionated About Dining's Japan list (2025), and awarded 98 points by La Liste (2026).
+Yes — if kaiseki at its most formal and composed is what you are after, you can absorb a bill of JPY 60,000–79,999 per person before a 20% service charge.
+Kitcho Arashiyama is one of the most consistently decorated Japanese-cuisine restaurants in western Japan: Tabelog Bronze Award every year from 2020 through 2026, selected for the Tabelog Japanese Cuisine WEST "Top 100" in 2021, 2023, 2025, ranked 62nd in Opinionated About Dining's Japan list (2025), and awarded 98 points by La Liste (2026).
 That credential stack is not an accident.
 This is where you book when the meal itself is the occasion.

 The Experience

-All 56 seats at Kitcho Arashiyama are distributed across seven private rooms — tatami-floored, quiet, and entirely separated from other diners.
-There is no shared counter, no bar seating, and no walk-in option.
+All 56 seats at Kitcho Arashiyama are distributed across seven private rooms — tatami-floored, quiet, entirely separated from other diners.
+There is no shared counter, no bar seating, no walk-in option.
 The room you sit in will be yours for the duration of lunch or dinner, which makes this one of Kyoto's most controlled dining environments.
 The ambient register is deliberate stillness: no background music competing with conversation, no ambient buzz from a neighbouring table.
 If you are coming from a livelier kaiseki experience like Gion Sasaki or Kikunoi Honten, the shift in tone is significant.
 Kitcho Arashiyama operates closer to a private audience than a restaurant service.

 The kitchen's focus on fish is noted explicitly in the venue data, which is meaningful for a kaiseki format where ingredient sourcing shapes the entire arc of a meal.
 Chef Kunio Tokuoka leads the kitchen.
-The setting near Arashiyama , 339 metres from the station , means the approach and the garden context are part of the offering, even if the interior is where the meal unfolds.
+The setting near Arashiyama, 339 metres from the station, means the approach and the garden context are part of the offering, even if the interior is where the meal unfolds.

 For explorers who have already eaten their way through more accessible kaiseki options and want to understand where the format's ceiling sits in Kyoto, this is a logical next step.
 Compare it against Hyotei or Isshisoden Nakamura if you want alternatives at a comparable level of formality.
 For something softer in register and price, Ifuki is worth considering.